sailinglab/pgm-spring-2019/_pages/description.md

 However, you don't need to submit a milestone or final paper.
 You must get at least 80% on the final presentation part of the project.

-*If you plan to audit the class, please email instructors saying that you will be auditing and tell us which requirement you plan to fulfill.*
+*If you plan to audit the class, please notify instructors that you are auditing and specify which requirement you plan to fulfill.*

-### A note to listeners outside CMU
+### listeners outside CMU

 Please feel free to reuse any of these course materials that you find of use in your own courses.
 We ask that you retain any copyright notices, and include a written notice indicating the source of any materials you use.